Obama exhorts good deeds by Morehouse graduates

 About 500 students received undergraduate degrees on Sunday and became "Morehouse Men."

-After the speech, Obama joined about 100 people at a Democratic Senate fundraiser at the Arthur M. Blank Family Office in Atlanta.
-It was the first of six money events Obama has agreed to headline for the Democratic Senatorial Campaign Committee, officials said, as the party recruits candidates and strategizes to keep control of the Senate in midterm elections next year.
-Six long-serving Democratic senators have decided not to seek re-election.
-Democrats also will be defending more Senate seats than Republicans next year.
+After the speech, Obama joined about 100 people at a fundraiser at the office of the foundation of Arthur M. Blank, co-founder of Home Depot and owner of the Atlanta Falcons.
+It was the first of six money events that officials say he will headline for the Democratic Senatorial Campaign Committee, which is recruiting candidates and strategizing to keep control of the Senate in next year's midterm elections.
+Democrats will be defending more Senate seats than Republicans, including six held by long-serving Democratic senators who have decided not to seek re-election.